-- Summary of the details discussed
+- A summary of the details discussed

-- Resolution of issues
+- The resolution of issues

-- Assignment of tasks if there are any
+- The assignment of tasks, if any

 A productive meeting covers most, if not all, of the bullet points in the agenda.
 If anything has not been sufficiently discussed, it should be prioritized in the next meeting.
 If the agenda lists issues or problems that need to be addressed, they should be addressed at the end of the meeting or scheduled for another round of discussions.
 Lastly, a productive meeting results in courses of action in response to what the participants agree or what the team leader assigns.
 These assignments should be clearly listed and transmitted to the intended persons or departments.